 About the Hawaii Open:

-Now in its third year, the Hawaii Open tennis tournament began as a Women’s Tennis Association (WTA) 125K Series Event.
-Thanks to the strong support of the community in Hawaii and beyond, the tournament is now proud to include a men’s singles tournament for the first time in 2018.
-The Hawaii Open currently serves as an internationally televised invitational to kick off the 2019 tournament season, bringing together the Hawaii community and attracting fans from around the world to celebrate great tennis in downtown Honolulu.
+Now in its fifth year, the Hawaii Open began as a Women’s Tennis Association (WTA) 125K Series Event.
+Thanks to the strong support of the community in Hawaii and beyond, the tournament added a men’s singles tournament for the first time in 2018.
+The Hawaii Open currently serves as an internationally televised event to kick off the new tournament season, bringing together the Hawaiian community and attracting fans from around the world to celebrate great tennis.

 The 2019 Hawaii Open presented by Ward Village and Hawaii Tourism was a three-day professional tennis tournament held December 26-28, 2019, at the Stan Sheriff Center in beautiful Honolulu, Hawaii.